Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - AI Extension: Show "no content" notice when the extended block content is empty.
 - AI Extension: Use registerBlockType filter to extend Jetpack Form / children block instances.
 - AI Extension: Use registerBlockType to connect components with AI Data and UI Handler.
-- AI Tiered Plans: Pick and expose tier plan data.
 - Allow users to retrieve subscriptions on self-hosted.
 - Alter the admin toolbar when the wpcom-admin-interface setting is set to wp-admin (fall back to the original WordPress menu).
-- Always links 'My Sites' to the Sites page when 'wp-admin' is the admin interface.
-- Cache the remote google fonts JSON data.
 - Change links for 'Appearance > Themes' on Atomic sites with wpcom_admin_interface option set to wp-admin to point to WP.com Marketplace.
-- Change WordAds and Simple Payments upsell CTAs to JP Creator redirect.
-- Display SSO form for user who has wpcom-admin-interface setting set to wp-admin (fall back to the original WordPress menu).
 - Earn: Rename Earn to Monetize.
 - Jetpack: Add @wordpress/wordcount dependency.
 - Jetpack: Add UsagePanel story.